Some prophets indicate Heaven abhors California because of its abortion and porn industries.

 - There is no mandated waiting period between requesting and receiving an abortion.

 - Two bills passed in 2013, include AB 154 which allows non-physicians such as nurses, physicians assistants, and certified midwives to perform abortions, while AB 980 de-regulated the abortion industry.

 - In June 2014, the Democrat-controlled California state legislature passed and Governor Brown signed the state budget, which increased abortion funding Medi-Cal reimbursement rates by 40%, while cutting other Medi-Cal services by 10%.

 Porn Industry in California

 San Fernando Valley — Porn Valley — is a suburban enclave in southern California.

-The hills above Hollywood have played host to a booming pornography industry since 1970.
+The hills above Hollywood have hosted a booming pornography industry since 1970.
 A majority of American sex films are shot there in warehouses and private homes — helping the San Fernando Valley rake in $4 billion sales in the ’90s.

 San Fernando Valley is 20 to 30 miles north of Los Angeles.
-The location helped to create a pipeline of talent from Hollywood, including directors, crew, and actors, when they needed additional income, but adult entertainment is now leaving Los Angeles, because of the passage in late 2012 of a county law mandating condom use by performers.
+The location helped to create a pipeline of Hollywood talent, including directors, crew, and actors, when they needed additional income, but adult entertainment is leaving Los Angeles, because of the passage in late 2012 of a county law mandating condom use by performers.

 Porn producers are moving to other counties in Southern California, Nevada, Florida and Eastern Europe, where they face fewer regulations.